ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/session/loading.dotnet.markdown

 # Revisions: Loading Revisions

 There are a few methods that allow you to download revisions from a database:

 - **session.Advanced.Revisions.GetFor**
-    - can be used to return all previous revisions for a specified document
+    - Retrieve all the revisions that exist for a specified document
 - **session.Advanced.Revisions.GetMetadataFor**
-    - can be used to return metadata of all previous revisions for a specified document
+    - Retrieve the metadata for all the revisions that exist for a specified document
 - **session.Advanced.Revisions.Get**
-    - can be used to retrieve a revision(s) using a change vector(s)
+    - Retrieve one or multiple revisions by their change vectors
+    - Retrieve a revision by its creation time

 {PANEL:GetFor}